Heltzel/Heltzel/README.md

 ### Here is what i'm working on 👋

-- 🔭 I’m currently working on ...Learning new technologies
+- 🔭 I’m currently working on ...
+Learning new technologies
 - 🌱 I’m currently learning ...
-React Framer-Motion
+React and Framer-Motion
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...